Integrating Movable Antennas and Intelligent Reflecting Surfaces for Coverage Enhancement: Introduction

 \section{Introduction}

-Recent decades have witnessed revolutionary advancements in wireless communication, fundamentally reshaping societal interaction with information.
-Among these, multiple-input multiple-output (MIMO) technology has emerged as a pivotal innovation, substantially improving spectrum efficiency and transmission reliability through the exploitation of spatial diversity \cite{2004_Paulraj_overviewMIMO}.
-To cope with the exponential surge in mobile data traffic, both research and industry have concentrated on expanding spectrum bandwidth and increasing spatial degrees of freedom.
-Faced with spectrum scarcity, the deployment of large-scale antenna arrays at base stations (BSs) has become a crucial strategy for fifth-generation and beyond networks, propelling MIMO evolution towards ultra- and extremely large-scale systems with unprecedented beamforming and spatial multiplexing gains \cite{2014_Larsson_massiveMIMO,2024_Zhe_MIMO}.
-Nevertheless, the expansion of antenna scale brings significant challenges, such as escalating hardware costs, rising energy consumption, and increased signal processing complexity, thereby highlighting the need for energy-efficient and cost-effective alternatives \cite{2020_Chowdhury_challenges}.
+In recent decades, wireless communication has undergone revolutionary advancements, with multiple-input multiple-output (MIMO) technology emerging as a key innovation for enhancing spectral efficiency and reliability via spatial diversity \cite{2004_Paulraj_overviewMIMO}.
+To meet surging mobile data demands, research and industry have focused on expanding spectrum bandwidth and spatial degrees of freedom.
+Given spectrum scarcity, deploying large-scale antenna arrays at base stations (BSs) has become essential for fifth-generation and beyond, driving MIMO toward ultra- and extremely large-scale systems with unprecedented beamforming and multiplexing gains \cite{2014_Larsson_massiveMIMO,2024_Zhe_MIMO}.
+However, scaling up antennas incurs high hardware cost, energy consumption, and processing complexity, underscoring the need for more energy- and cost-efficient solutions \cite{2020_Chowdhury_challenges}.